hsallaku/MC-Chat/README.md

 1. Clone the repository:
 git clone https://github.com/hsallaku/mc-chat.git

-Copy code
 2. Navigate to the project directory: cd mc-chat

-Copy code
 3. Install dependencies:
 npm install

-Copy code
 or if you're using Yarn:
 yarn install

-Copy code

 ### Running the App

-To start the development server and run the app: expo start
+To start the development server and run the app: npx expo start

-Copy code

-You can then open the app on your device using the Expo app or run it in a simulator/emulator.
+You can then open the app using the Expo app which will require you to either enter the generated URL or you could simply scan the QR code generated in the terminal.
+Alternatively you could use an emulator.

 ## Project Structure